 This activity has a significant positive impact on the social, economic, cultural and environmental wellbeing of the community, through enabling reuse of resources, reducing environmental impacts and reducing public health risks.
-As users benefit from the activity and cause the need for the activity, it is appropriate to recover the cost of the activity through a mix of targeted rates and user charges.
+Users both benefit from the activity and cause the need for the activity, so it is appropriate to recover the cost of the activity through a mix of targeted rates and user charges.

-Activity Operating Capital

-Refuse collection Targeted rates: High Targeted rates: High

-Reserves: May be used Reserves: May be used

-Refuse recycling Targeted rates: High Targeted rates: High

-Reserves: May be used Reserves: May be used

-1 ( User charges: High User charges: High

-resource recovery centre) Reserves: May be used Borrowing: May be used

-Reserves: May be used
+Activity Operating Capital Refuse collection Targeted rates: High Reserves: May be used Targeted rates: High Reserves: May be used Refuse recycling Targeted rates: High Reserves: May be used Targeted rates: High Reserves: May be used Refuse disposal (through resource recovery centre) User charges: High Reserves: May be used User charges: High Borrowing: May be used Reserves: May be used